AliceHincu/Theory-Concepts/OOP Concepts.md

     ClassName obj = new ClassName();
  ```
 * **Initialization** of the object - Initialization is the process of assigning initial values to the object attribute

+# Class
+A class is a group of objects which have common properties. **It is a blueprint from which objects are created**.
+It is a logical entity.
+It can't be physical.
+A class in Java can contain:
+* Fields
+* Methods
+* Constructors
+* Blocks
+* Nested class and interface

+### Variable types
+A class can contain any of the following variable types:
+* **Local variables** − Variables defined inside methods, constructors or blocks are called local variables.
+The variable will be declared and initialized within the method and the variable will be destroyed when the method has completed.
+* **Instance variables** − Instance variables are variables within a class but outside any method.
+These variables are initialized when the class is instantiated.
+Instance variables can be accessed from inside any method, constructor or blocks of that particular class.
+(Basically fields/attributes)
+* **Class variables** − Class variables are variables declared within a class, outside any method, with the `static` keyword.
+*